 2020.
-To align with these orders, SDG&E took steps to protect the safety of its employees and reduce potential COVID-19 exposure and transmission in its business activities.
-On March 13,
+To align with these orders, SDG&E took steps to protect the safety of its employees and

 2020, SDG&E instructed non-essential employees to work from their homes beginning

 March 16, 2020, rather than report to the office.